alhaamid/grudy/README.md

 # grudy
-A web application that studenets can use to study in groups
+A web application that students can use to study in groups